intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ### Loading your Kubeflow application

-To support disabling IAP mode we've generated your GCP kubeflow app and made some non-standard configuration changes.
+To support disabling IAP mode we've generated your GCP Kubeflow app and made some non-standard configuration changes.
-To hide all our dirty laundry, we've done this by starting a kubeflow application for you and setting some hidden parameters (you can look inside of fast-start.sh if your curious).
+To hide all our dirty laundry, we've done this by starting a Kubeflow application for you and setting some hidden parameters (you can look inside of fast-start.sh if your curious).
 To load your application and apply Kubeflow's Kubernetes configuration you run: